drewm27/speakerrankings/boombox-size.md

 ### #2 [JBL Partybox Encore](https://www.walmart.com/ip/JBL-PartyBox-Encore-Karaoke-Party-Speaker/2332235467): $275

 - Positives: Likely the best sound quality in the class.
 2 included wireless microphones.
 - Negatives: Would be #1 if it wasn't for the following negatives.
 Only 10 hours of battery at medium volume.
+Poor water rating.
 - Max Volume: 108db
 - Bass Extension: 38hz (-10dB)
 - Weight: 13lbs / 5.9kg